honza/honza.github.com/_blog/pages/resume.rst

 Skills
 ~~~~~~

 I'm a full-stack web developer.
-I mainly program in Python and Javascript
+I mainly program in Python, Clojure, Go, and
-professionally, and enjoy learning other languages in my free time.
-I enjoy
+Javascript professionally, and enjoy learning other languages in my free time.
-server automation and devops, and I also like the interactivity of the
+I enjoy server automation and devops, and I also like the interactivity of the
 frontend.
 Whatever needs to be done, I like to tackle it head on.

 Open source